-Importantly, Yellow Cat is located within close proximity to the White Mesa Mill, which is the only conventional fully licensed and operational uranium/vanadium mill in the United States.
-The mill is owned and operated by Energy Fuels Inc (TSE: EFR) (Energy Fuels) and is located within trucking distance southeast of the Yellow Cat Project.
+The Yellow Cat Project is located in close proximity to the White Mesa Mill, the only conventional, fully licensed and operational uranium/vanadium mill in the USA.
+The mill is within trucking distance southeast of the Project.

 Yellow Cat Project Background

-Anson has targeted only claim areas with known historical mineralisation and workings thus avoiding high land holding costs.
-Uranium and vanadium mineralisation have been identified within five sandstone layers of the Morrison Formation.
-The formation consists of 2 Members (the lower Salt Wash Sandstone and the upper Brushy Basin Shale) and averages 170m in thickness.
+Uranium and vanadium mineralisation have been identified within five sandstone layers of the Morrison Formation within the Project area.
+The formation consists of; the lower Salt Wash Sandstone and the upper Brushy Basin Shale and averages 170m in thickness.

 The ore occurs as interstitial material in the sandstone and as coatings on sand grains and pebbles.
 Coatings of secondary uranium minerals occur along fractures within ore deposits.
 High concentrations of uranium and vanadium-bearing minerals are commonly associated with carbonaceous material of various types.